Invader Zim: Challenges and censorship

-Invader Zim would frequently find itself at conflict with network censorship.
-In The Medium-Sized Book of Zim Scripts Vol. 1, series writer Eric Trueheart would characterize the relationship between the Zim staff and the executives at Nickelodeon as "a little dysfunctional", and that "the executive assigned by Nickelodeon to oversee our show - who was, and still is, a decent guy, by the way - probably felt like he had to keep a lid on an inexperienced show creator, and as a result clamped down harder than he should have."
+Invader Zim would frequently come into conflict with network censorship.
+In The Medium-Sized Book of Zim Scripts Vol. 1, series writer Eric Trueheart would characterize the relationship between the Zim staff and the executives at Nickelodeon as "a little dysfunctional", and that "the executive assigned by Nickelodeon to oversee our show – who was, and still is, a decent guy, by the way – probably felt like he had to keep a lid on an inexperienced show creator, and as a result clamped down harder than he should have."
 Trueheart also speculated that the channel's other programming also had an effect on how the executives treated the show, stating that "Nickelodeon probably looked to Rugrats as the model of what a cartoon should be ...
 Invader Zim was none of these things."
 Ultimately, "There was a just a conflict in personalities, intentions, and modus operandi ...
 The reality was just not a great fit, and yes, it was a problem."

-In some episodes, it was originally intended for certain characters (such as Keef and Iggins) to be killed off at the end of an episode, but Nickelodeon would not allow any characters to be killed off and demanded the crew add certain details suggesting that they survived or in some cases, rewrite the episodes to where they would not die.
-They complied but did so in an intentionally forced and sarcastic way to purposely convey their disagreement and reluctance toward the decision, such as the sarcastic "No animated characters were harmed in the filming of this production" end-card message at the end of the episode "Hamstergeddon" where many background characters "died" onscreen.
+In some episodes, it was originally intended for certain characters (such as Keef and Iggins) to be killed off at the end of an episode, but Nickelodeon would not allow any characters to be killed off and demanded the crew add certain details suggesting that they survived or, in some cases, rewrite the episodes so that they would not die.
+They complied but did so in an intentionally forced and sarcastic way to purposely convey their disagreement and reluctance toward the decision, such as the sarcastic "No animated characters were harmed in the filming of this production" end-card message at the end of the episode "Hamstergeddon", where many background characters "died" onscreen.

 In the DVD commentary for the episode "Bad, Bad Rubber Piggy", Jhonen Vasquez reveals that the original idea for the episode was for Zim to kill Dib off permanently, and for Dib to be replaced with a new kid named Louie.
-But once again, Nickelodeon would not allow any characters to be killed off permanently and so this did not end up happening.
+But once again, Nickelodeon would not allow any characters to be killed off permanently, so this did not happen.
 However, the episode's writer, Eric Trueheart, has stated that this was only meant to be taken as a joke, and that "Jhonen at no point thought he would actually kill off one of the lead characters in the series."